xp4xbox/Batch-Farm-Simulator/README.md

 This is a farm simulator game written in batch.
 This game was started a couple years, but after several difficult bugs, I decided to discontinue until I recently started back up on the project.

-The code is around 100% complete from what it was originaly inteaded to do.
+The code is 100% complete from what it was originaly inteaded to do.
 And is about 95% bug free.

 Features To Add In The Future: